Sepsis and Travel

 Like all infections, some endemic diseases could cause sepsis.
-Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
+Sepsis is a life-threatening emergency that happens when your body’s response to an infection damages vital organs and, often, causes death.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Dengue Fever